hanabi/hanabi.github.io/Empty_Clues.md

 | 5        | discard chop             | number 5 or purple
 | 6        | chop move + discard chop | blue

+(The chop move in row 6 is only allowed for globally-known critical cards.)

 <br />

 ## Clue Interpretation Table (3-Player)